 Machu Picchu.
 Take the morning train to Machu Picchu, a scenic journey down the valley enjoyed through panoramic windows.
 Have lunch and settle in to the hotel before entering the site as the crowds disperse and the light fades.
 Forgotten during the Spanish conquest, the temples and buildings of Machu Picchu are consequently uniquely well-preserved, which, together with its setting high above the river amidst spectacular mountain landscapes, makes the site the most extraordinary archaeological site in South America.
 Overnight Machu Picchu.

 Machu Picchu, Cuzco.
-Free morning to return to Machu Picchu, perhaps at first light, before returning to Cuzco by rail and road.
-First of two nights in Cuzco.
+Free morning to return to Machu Picchu, perhaps at first light, before catching an afternoon train and coach to Cuzco (c.
+4 hours).
+First of three nights in Cuzco.

 Cuzco.
 The Korikancha, the most sacred precinct and centre of the Inca Empire today beneath the Dominican Monastery, still preserves the finest examples of mortar-less Inca stonework with its trapezoidal doors and windows.
-The Inca Museum contains some 10,000 artefacts while Cuzco Cathedral has paintings of the colonial period.
 Visit the massive Inca fortress of Sacsayhuaman with its monumental walls built using stones up to 400 tons in weight and the Inca ceremonial site of Qenko.
+The Inca Museum contains some 10,000 artefacts while Cuzco Cathedral has wonderful ‘Cusqueña School’ paintings of the Colonial Period.

-Cuzco, Lima.
-The morning is free for independent exploration.
-Suggestions include the pre-Columbian art museum, or an optional walk through the city with the lecturer to view the many remains of its Inca palaces, fine Colonial churches and bustling markets.
-In the evening fly back to Lima.
-Overnight Lima.
+Cuzco.
+The day is free for independent exploration.
+Suggestions include the pre-Columbian art museum, or an optional walk through the city with the lecturer to view the many vestiges of its Inca palaces, fine Colonial churches and bustling markets.

 Lima.
 The day is free, with the option to visit the Amano Museum’s collection of pre-Columbian textiles.
 There is a transfer to the airport in time for the direct flight at c.
 8.00pm from Lima to London Heathrow with British Airways.